zengbing15/lumos_doc/docs/guides/queryCells.md

  hash_type: template.HASH_TYPE,
  args: "0x",
  };
-//The example finds the DAO cells that Alice owns.
+# The example finds the DAO cells that Alice owns.
-//For more information about DAO operations, see Build Transactions.
+# For more information about DAO operations, see Build Transactions.
 > await querycells.findCellsbyLockandType(script, typescript);
 Find the cells by Lock and Type script
 [